 Her resume is great, as it stands out from the crowd with its design -and it’s informative, yet concise.
 You’d be surprised how little time hiring managers spend looking at each resume.
 So presenting the necessary information in the briefest way possible is crucial.

 Graham Bowlin – Senior Copywriter / Cashmere Agency

-Graham’s copywriter resume is not a stand-alone PDF, but a page hosted on his website.
+Graham’s copywriter resume is not a stand-alone PDF, but a page hosted on his writing portfolio website.
 At first glance, the design already grabs your attention –but so does the copy.
 He starts out with a professional header, immediately showcasing his excellent copywriting skills:

 “I know what you’re thinking.
 Professional stuff?
 Aw, man.
 Can’t anyone just get to know each other anymore?
 Work is so boring.
 Wrong.
 You’re wrong.”

 Underneath you find two sections: one for his work experience and another for his education.
 Then right at the bottom, you’ll find his email address and Twitter account, should you want to reach out to him.